Nde-Code/nde-shortener/privacy.md

 You can read their privacy and terms here: [https://policies.google.com/privacy](https://policies.google.com/privacy) and [https://firebase.google.com/terms/](https://firebase.google.com/terms/)

+## Link Submission Policy:

+This URL shortening service **only accepts links from legitimate and publicly accessible websites**.

+### Disallowed Links:

+- Links to local addresses (e.g., `localhost`, `127.0.0.1`, `::1`, etc.).

+- Links to invalid or malformed domains.

+- Links to internal, non-public services.

+- Links associated with malicious, fraudulent, or illegal content.

+Any link that does not meet these criteria will be **automatically deleted** without notice.

 ## My Rights:
 I reserve the right to delete the contents of the database, any link(s), or other data at any time without prior notice.